netgroup-polito/frog4-sdn-do/readme-install.md

 Pay attention to all paths: they must be relative paths (respect of 'frog4-openflow-do' directory).

+### Set the SDN Controller

+The section "[network_controller]" defines the name of the SDN Controller.

+According to the SDN Controller name, edit the section [opendaylight] or [onos] to specify version, endpoint and credentials.

 ### Create the database
 ```sh
 	$ python3 ./scripts/create_database.py